Celebrating International Nurses Day wearing my Skarlette® - happy being flat12 May 21

 That led me to a research company.
 That was a great job too.
 I really have loved my many and varied roles in nursing.
 It is such a fantastic career offering a wide variety of opportunities.
 I’ll always be a nurse at heart, even if I become a really successful business woman!
 I met Kate through my research job when her son was included in one of the clinical trials, and some years later, when I decided to move into general practice nursing, I still had connections with Kate as her husband was my employing GP.
 Nursing has come full circle for me and International Nurses Day really is worth celebrating.

-From my role in general practice nursing, promoting health and educating patients in managing their ill health, it has led my nursing career in two different directions.
+From my role in general practice nursing, promoting health and educating patients in managing their ill health, it has led my nursing career in different directions.
 None of it was planned, but more opportunistic.
 I am now involved in helping to improve and increase the workforce in general practice.
 This is much needed and there is so much to do, it certainly keeps me busy.
-The other half of my role is the responsibility to lead on infection prevention and control – always important, but never more so than during a pandemic.

 Breast cancer treatment and nursing was so different when I was a student nurse (back in the day!).
 Ironically, I trained at Wythenshawe hospital, looking after women who had undergone mastectomies.
 Never did I ever imagine that one day I would be there as a patient receiving the same breast cancer treatment – it’s a good job we don’t know what our futures hold.
 Ladies used to stay in hospital for about a week in the 1990s.
 They used to be looked after with TLC, they had empathy and compassion, kindness and care lavished upon them, trying to help them deal with seeing their new bodies for the first time after the dressings were removed.
 Now, it’s very different, that’s not to say it’s bad.
 The breast cancer treatment and surgery, anaesthetic drugs and recovery have advanced a lot over 30 years.
 I had my mastectomies at different times, but both surgeries only required a few hours in hospital, I was home between 2-4 hours after opening my eyes!
 The nursing care I received at home by the district nurses was wonderful though.
 I absolutely dreaded my wound drains being removed (it was one thing during my entire nursing career that I never liked doing to a patient) and couldn’t believe this was now happening to me – actually it was fine!
 A good pair of confident and experienced nursing hands and the expert distraction of my sister in law made the process so much easier.